Trivisa: Plot

 In early 1997, mobsters Kwai Ching-hung, Yip Kwok-foon and Cheuk Tze-keung, who have never met one another, are all in Hong Kong.
-Thereafter, rumour has it that Hong Kong's three most notorious mobsters, known in the underworld as the "Three Kings of Thieves", are plotting together to score a final hit before the transfer of sovereignty of Hong Kong.
+Thereafter, rumour has it that Hong Kong's three most notorious mobsters, known in the underworld as the "Three Kings of Thieves", are plotting together to score a final hit before the transfer of sovereignty over Hong Kong.
 However, none are initially aware of the rumour.

 The flamboyant Cheuk is a successful kidnapper who extorts money from the rich, despite the police surveilling him.
 Upon hearing of the rumour, Cheuk decides to seek out Yip and Kwai to fulfil his need for a greater thrill.
 Cheuk sets up a hotline and offers money for those who can help him find Yip and Kwai.

 In the past, Yip was a powerful and prestigious robber, but a gunfight with the Royal Hong Kong Police prompts him to flee to China, where he changes his trade to smuggling counterfeit electronics.
 Although successful in his business, he becomes increasingly angry due to the need to grovel to corrupt Chinese officials.
 Upon hearing of the rumour, Yip considers abandoning his business and picking up his gun again.
 After a series of humiliations, Yip decides to call Cheuk.

 The cautious Kwai uses several pseudonyms to hide his identity.
 His expertise is in small-scale robberies, which pose minimal risk but also bring little profits.
 He previously killed three Hong Kong police officers when they identified him, then hid overseas for some time.
 He returns to Hong Kong with two mainland Chinese gangsters to rob a jewelry store.
 To scope out the jewelry store, Kwai goes to stay at the nearby apartment of Fai, a friend and former gang member who, with a wife and young daughter, has since gone straight.
 Kwai tells Fai that he sells phones, but then uses Fai's daughter to avoid suspicion while obtaining guns.
 Kwai hears of the rumour, but initially restrains himself from contacting Cheuk.
 When Kwai abandons the heist at the last minute, the gangsters do not want to return to China empty-handed, and volunteer to join Kwai in grander exploits.
 Kwai pretends to pay off the pair, then stabs them to death.
 When Fai discovers Kwai's true motives, he begs Kwai to stop endangering his family.
 Kwai replies that he will leave the next day, and decides to call Cheuk.